joshiyash05/synapse/Tech Task/Backend/Django/readme.md

-# This is a dyanamic html page made using Django
+# Backend Framework
+A dynamic HTMl page .
+# Details
 This html code was written by me for my intenship it consist of css and html code which is made call Via views.py file and using jinga code by changing code in djnago it can change the html page